Staying Healthy Before, During and After Pregnancy

 New moms worry about many things.
 Being responsible for a baby can be stressful and overwhelming.

 “Disrupted sleep and being overtired can amplify these feelings.
-The best thing you can do is accept help from your partner, family and friends — even if they’re not doing things exactly the same way you do — and then rest and recharge while someone else is caring for your baby,” says Shari Lawson, M.D., medical director of general obstetrics and gynecology at Johns Hopkins Medicineleaving site icon
+The best thing you can do is accept help from your partner, family and friends … and then rest and recharge while someone else is caring for your baby,” says Betty Chou, MD, assistant professor of obstetrics and gynecology at Johns Hopkins Medicine.

-Lawson suggests additional tips leaving site icon for feeling better mentally and physically:
+Cho suggests these tips leaving site icon for feeling better mentally and physically:

 • Be reasonable about your weight loss expectations.
 It takes time to get your body back to where it was before pregnancy.